NeKoRoSYS/NeKoRoSYS/README.md

 I am active the most on Discord.
 Here's my username - `@nekorosys`

-I work alone either professionaly or as a hobby while I continue my journey of upskilling and making useable prototypes and products.
-However, I am more than happy enough to work with anyone who's interested if I pass the criteria.
+I work alone either professionaly or as a hobby while I strive to pursue my journey of gaining experience to upskill myself. **Commissions are open, and I am also available for hire.** I am looking forward to see where my skills can get me as I am more than happy enough to collaborate!
+For business inquiries, you may contact me via my LinkedIn or Discord as listed above; Gmail is also listed as a means of communication, but I cannot guarantee that I will be able to respond on time.

 <!-- TODO: Add CV and Specialized Portfolios -->
 <br>